bitrix24/b24restdocs/api-reference/catalog/document/catalog-document-update.md

 {% note alert "TO-DO _not exported to prod_" %}

-- the mandatory parameters are not specified
+- required parameters are not specified
-- there is no response in case of an error
+- no response in case of error
 - no examples in other languages
-- clarify the parameter type id
+- clarify the type of the id parameter

 {% endnote %}

 {% endif %}